 Horny goat weed

 Also known as yinyanghuo or epimedium, horny goat weed is a herbal medicine popular in China as a treatment for ED.
-Its active ingredient, icariin, is a PDE5 inhibitor, which prevents PDE5 from stopping the dilation of arteries in the penis.
+Its active ingredient, icariin, is a PDE5 inhibitor, which causes arteries in the penis to relax, leading to increased blood flow to the area.

-One study suggests that icariin and daily sildenafil could treat neurogenic ED, while another study indicates that icariin may help treat diabetes-associated ED.
+One older 2017 study suggests that icariin and daily sildenafil could treat neurogenic ED, while another study indicates that icariin may help treat diabetes-associated ED.
 However, both of these were rat studies and may not be applicable to humans.
+Plus, the benefits noted in the 2017 study may be attributable to sildenafil, a well-known treatment for ED.

 Folic acid and zinc

 Zinc is a necessary mineral for sperm formation — it works with folic acid to form DNA in sperm.
-A zinc deficiency may also relate to hypogonadism, where the testes have issues producing the sex hormone testosterone, sperm, or both.
-Another study found that weight training coupled with zinc supplementation improved testosterone levels.
+A zinc deficiency may also relate to hypogonadism, where the testes have problems producing the sex hormone testosterone, sperm, or both.
+A 2018 study found that weight training coupled with zinc supplementation improved testosterone levels.

 DHEA is a steroid hormone that is a precursor to both male and female sex hormones.
 A 2020 review notes that DHEA supplementation can significantly increase testosterone levels.